alexduggan1/Tournament-Vod-Splitter/README.md

 ThumbnailPane
-[] Generates a thumbnail with custom art? (mightybird art, mural art, or idk) [+] a button to export the thumbnail
+[+] Generates a thumbnail with custom art? (mightybird art, mural art, or idk) [+] a button to export the thumbnail
 - [+] properly named
 [+] Thumbnail customization options?
+[] Customize the little logo as well?

 [+] button at bottom to download the selected segment of the video
 - [+] (this will automatically name the video properly) [+] button to update yt-dlp
+[] auto-update yt-dlp on startup?

 Extra art to get